Dorothy C. Stratton: Death and legacy

 Stratton died on September 17, 2006, in West Lafayette, Indiana, at the age of 107.
-She was interred beside her parents at Grand View Cemetery in West Lafayette, Indiana.

 In 2004 U.S. Representative Steve Buyer of Indiana publicly commended Stratton for her leadership and patriotism.
-At the time of her death two years later, Purdue University president Martin C. Jischke noted that Stratton's roles as Dean of Women at Purdue, director of the SPARS during World War II, and her postwar career at the International Monetary Fund and as the national executive director for the Girls Scouts made her "a trailblazer in helping to create opportunities for women."
+At the time of her death two years later, Purdue University president Martin C. Jischke noted that Stratton's roles as Dean of Women at Purdue, director of the SPARS during World War II, and her postwar career at the International Monetary Fund and as the national executive director for the Girl Scouts made her "a trailblazer in helping to create opportunities for women."
 As its first female officer Stratton was also a pioneer for women in the U.S. Coast Guard.
 The Dorothy C. Stratton papers are housed at the Purdue University Library, Archives and Special Collections.

 Honors and tributes

 Stratton was awarded the Legion of Merit in 1946 for her contributions to women in the military.
 The certificate for the citation commended Stratton as a "brilliant organizer and administrator" who had "a keen understanding of the abilities of women and the tasks suited to their performance."

 The U.S. Coast Guard's Women's Leadership Association named its "Captain Dorothy Stratton Leadership Award" in her honor.
 Created in 2001, the award is "presented to a female officer (W-2 to O-4)" of the Coast Guard who demonstrates "leadership and mentorship and who shares the Coast Guard's core values."

 The Ottawa University Alumni Association awarded Stratton its Outstanding Achievement Award in 2005.
 She was also the recipient of the University of Chicago's Alumni Association's Public Service Award.
 Stratton was also awarded honorary degrees from Ottawa University, Russell Sage College, Smith College, Bates College, and Purdue University.
 Following her death in 2006, the Dorothy C. Stratton NROTC Scholarship Fund was established at the Purdue University Foundation.

 In 2008 the Coast Guard named its third National Security Cutter the USCGC Stratton (WMSL-752) in her honor.
 It is the first National Security Cutter to be named after a woman.

 In 2016 the National Women's History Project selected Stratton as one of its honorees for National Women's History Month for her public service and government leadership.

 Stratton's work in organizing the SPARS during World War II was the subject of a short documentary film on Vimeo: "Dorothy Stratton and the Spars: The Legend Continues."

+In 2023, Purdue University's Veteran and Military Success Center was renamed in honor of Stratton's service to the university.
+Stratton served as Purdue's Dean of Women from 1933 until 1942, when she was commissioned as a lieutenant in the U.S. Navy.